 “Taking ownership is a huge milestone for us and something we’ve been working towards for several years.
 We want to thank Buccleuch Estates for giving us the first option on the site and then for their patience while we raised the funds.
 We also want to thank the Scottish Land Fund not just for the funding but also for their support and advice at every step of the way.”

-Local resident and EYCDC director Sandy Cumming added,
+Local resident and former EYCDC director Sandy Cumming added,

 “Creating affordable homes and business space at Kirkhope will be a huge boost for both valleys as there are very few properties available to rent at prices local young people and families can afford and this has had a real impact on the local school and community as a whole. ”

 John Watt, Scottish Land Fund Committee Chair, said: